UNITED STATES DAUGHTERS OF 1812

 their headquarters a three-story brick building.
 This Queen Anne Architecture, built in 1884 by Rear Admiral John H. Upshur (1823- 1917), has been lovingly maintained and today is in excellent condition.
 For over seventy five years, members and friends of the society have been adding to the collection of period furniture, books and artifacts.

 The Indiana State Society United States Daughters of 1812 was formed in 1910.
-There are two Chapters within the State Society.
+There are Six Chapters within the State Society.

 Philip Schoff Chapter, Indianapolis, IN.
 Organized March 30, 1911 – Reorganized June 2, 1951.

 Jonathan Jennings Chapter, Clarksville, IN.
 Organized Organized May 2, 1988.

 Olde Vistula Road Chapter, LaGrange, IN, Organized November 14, 2014

 Capt.
 John Jackson Chapter, Elkhart, IN, Organized November 5, 2016